Sanket17052006/Journal-App/README.md

 # Journal-App
-Backend for a journal application featuring a RESTful API built with Java, Spring Boot, and MongoDB.
+A personal journal application with a RESTful API backend.
+Currently being built with Java and the Spring Boot framework, with plans to integrate a NoSQL database (MongoDB) for data persistence.
+This project demonstrates modern backend development practices.